Ruth Zukerman: Early life

 Zukerman grew up in Roslyn, New York to a family of Polish, Russian, and German-Jewish heritage.
 Her father was a physician and her mother a psychotherapist.
 She was a cheerleader and dancer in school, and majored in dance at Mount Holyoke College.
-After a few years trying to find dance work in New York City, she decided to give it up.
+Following graduation, she moved to New York City and took on a few brief stints with modern dance companies but did not ever make enough to remain in the city as a full-time dancer.
+After a few years trying to find dance work in New York City, she realized she needed to shift gears.